Traveling with your baby stroller

 before the trip

-A bulky stroller that If broken down into several parts, it is more prone to damage and missing parts.
-Before entering the airport, consider purchasing a model that folds in one piece.
+A bulky stroller that breaks down into multiple parts is more prone to damage and missing parts.
+Before entering the airport, consider purchasing a model that folds into one piece.

 Umbrella strollers are cheap and great for getting around, but they are suitable for children but much less so for babies.